MAHA report draws fire as critics say corporate pressure trumps public health

 But those and other points in the earlier report drew the ire of the agricultural industry and sparked a fierce push by industry organizations for the language to be removed.
 The final report makes no mention of pesticide exposure routes or risks.

-The final report has also eliminated language in the prior report that specifically criticized corporate influence over research, regulators and lawmakers as factors contributing to the America’s chronic health problems.
+The final report has also eliminated language in the prior report that specifically criticized corporate influence over research, regulators and lawmakers as factors contributing to America’s chronic health problems.

 Zen Honeycutt, founder of the Moms Across America movement and a vocal MAHA supporter, said her group is “deeply disappointed that the committee allowed the chemical companies to influence the report.”